johntango/agent-mvp/README.md

 Terminology note:
 We use “agent” in two senses.
 LLM agents (Designer/Implementer/Tester/Reviewer) do the creative work.
 Faust “agents” are streaming functions.
 The orchestrator is a Faust agent (stream processor) that coordinates steps; it is not an LLM agent.

+Planning & Steps
+The planner (LLM) converts the initial prompt into a validated plan (a DAG) of step IDs (e.g., design@v1, implement@v1, test@v1, review@v1).
+The plan is persisted in SQLite (plans, steps, step_deps).
+The orchestrator promotes any queued steps whose dependencies are satisfied.
+This separates decision-making (LLM) from execution (Faust + SQLite), improving reliability and auditability.
 ----

 # 0) Start Redpanda (as you already do)